 Since the rate of disability by gender and age group was held constant throughout the timeline (see the Methodology section for a more detailed explanation), any fluctuations in the number of persons with disabilities across time are attributed to projected changes in the number of people in each age-gender group.
-As was discussed in the population projections section (see Figure 3), the greatest increase in the 60+ population is expected in the 60-69 age group, while more modest increases are expected in the 70-79, 80-89, and 90+ age groups.
-Because increases are expected in all segments of the 60+ population, the projected number of persons with disabilities is expected to increase from 2000-2020 in Williams County (see Table 2 below, and Table 1a in the Appendix).
-When broken down by age group, projections suggest the greatest increases in both moderate and severe disability among the 60-69 age group because of projected increases in this population.
-Table 1a in the Appendix provides a breakdown of the projected number of disabled persons for each age group for Williams County.
+As was discussed in the population projections section (see Figure 3), the greatest increases in the 60+ population are expected in the 60-69 and 90+ age groups, while more modest increases are expected in the 70-79 and 80-89 age groups.
+Because increases are expected in all segments of the 60+ population, the projected number of persons with disabilities is expected to increase from 2000-2020 in Defiance County (see Table 2 below, and Table 1a in the Appendix).
+When broken down by age group, projections suggest the greatest increases in both moderate and severe disability among the 60-69 and 90+ age groups because of projected increases in these populations.
+Table 1a in the Appendix provides a breakdown of the projected number of disabled persons for each age group for Defiance County.

 Table 2

 Projections of Disability Among Population Age 60+

-Williams County, 2000-2020
+Defiance County, 2000-2020